Background

 • 20 weight checks / second keep the rhythm; if a feeder drifts by so much as one gram, the PLC retunes its belt immediately.

 • Fugitive dust?
-Instantly pulled back by vacuum spouts, so nothing escapes the formula.
+Instantly pulled back by vacuum spouts, so nothing escapes the formula in the controlled NPK granulation system.

-Take‑away: The granulator receives a contamination‑free, perfectly homogenised feed—grade certificates stay bullet‑proof.
+Take‑away: The granulator in the NPK production line receives a contamination‑free, perfectly homogenised feed—grade certificates stay bullet‑proof.

 Powder → Granule Engineering